-5 Best ATV Trails in the United States
+All-Terrain Fun: Top 5 ATV Trails in the United States

 All-terrain vehicles (ATV) can help you navigate the path less traveled.
 There are a number of trails in the United States that are frequented by off-road enthusiasts and for good reason: they are among the best ATV trails anywhere.
-Most states have at least one outstanding trail; here are five of the best trails across the country that every ATV aficionado should visit.
+Most states have at least one outstanding trail; here are our picks for top 5 trails across the country that every ATV aficionado should visit.

 1. Paiute ATV Trail, Utah

-Located in south-central Utah, the Paiute ATV trail system is the largest of its kind in America and regularly ranks first among the best ATV trails in the country.
+Located in south-central Utah, the Paiute ATV trail system is the largest of its kind in America and regularly ranks first among the top 5 ATV trails in the country.